William Nordhaus: Evaluations

-The Nobel Foundation described Nordhaus's work as follows: "William Nordhaus’s findings deal with interactions between society, the economy and climate change.
+The Nobel Foundation described Nordhaus's work as follows: "William Nordhaus's findings deal with interactions between society, the economy and climate change.
 In the mid-1990s, he created a quantitative model that describes the global interplay between the economy and the climate.
-Nordhaus’s model is used to examine the consequences of climate policy interventions, for example carbon taxes."
-Additionally, the Nobel Prize announcement commented that Nordhaus had “significantly broadened the scope of economic analysis by constructing models that explain how the market economy interacts with nature."
+Nordhaus's model is used to examine the consequences of climate policy interventions, for example carbon taxes."
+Additionally, the Nobel Prize announcement commented that Nordhaus had "significantly broadened the scope of economic analysis by constructing models that explain how the market economy interacts with nature."
 In an evaluation of the work, Lint Barrage summarizes its impact, stating that the "body of work also represents science at its best: integrative across disciplines, visionary in scope yet incremental in progress, transparent, and producing knowledge for the benefit of humankind."

 Critics of Nordhaus's DICE model focus on several aspects.
 One of the most important, incorporating political and moral philosophy, is the use of discounting, with an early study by William Cline.
 Another branch, represented by Robert Pindyck, holds that integrated assessment models cannot capture the complexity of the climate-economy nexus.
 Nicholas Stern argued that the damage function does not capture many of the most important risks to society.
 A particularly important critique, developed by Martin Weitzman, is that the economy-climate system may have "fat tails" and therefore inadequately deal with low probability, high consequence outcomes.

+In an article by Christopher Ketcham in The Intercept there are a number of critical insights and critical views of Nordhaus' methods and assumptions, which didn't recognise or value tipping-cascades or non-elastic eco and environmental risk.

-Post-Keynesian economist Steve Keen criticises the economics of climate change:
+Post-Keynesian economist Steve Keen criticises the economics of climate change generally and the 2018 work by Nordhaus in particular:

 "economists made their own predictions of damages, using three spurious methods: assuming that about 90% of GDP will be unaffected by climate change, because it happens indoors; using the relationship between temperature and GDP today as a proxy for the impact of global warming over time; and using surveys that diluted extreme warnings from scientists with optimistic expectations from economists."

+When specifically speaking about Nordhaus, he says that "Nordhaus has misrepresented the scientific literature to justify the using a smooth function to describe the damage to GDP from climate change.
+Correcting for these errors makes it feasible that the economic damages from climate change are at least an order of magnitude worse than forecast by economists, and may be so great as to threaten the survival of human civilization."